marek-polak/lovelace-mushroom-button-cards/README.md

-# Lovelace-mushroom-button-card
+# Lovelace-mushroom-button-cards

+Forked from [Lovelace-mushroom-button-card](https://github.com/hcoohb/lovelace-mushroom-button-card) repository to expand the collection with custom cards suitable for my needs.
+But maybe someone find them usefull too.

+### Original description:

-The intention is to build a collection of [button-card](https://github.com/custom-cards/button-card) templates to match the theme of the [mushroom-cards](https://github.com/piitaya/lovelace-mushroom) for the cards not present in lovelace-mushroom, or cards adding some features/customization.
+>The intention is to build a collection of [button-card](https://github.com/custom-cards/button-card) templates to match the theme of the [mushroom-cards](https://github.com/piitaya/lovelace-mushroom) for the cards not present in lovelace-mushroom, or cards adding some features/customization.
 > Note that a key difference with the nice [UI Lovelace Minimalist](https://github.com/UI-Lovelace-Minimalist/UI/) is that you can still use the lovelace UI editor.
 > Primarily for my personnal use but sharing in case it helps someone.